mjvesa/codesound/readme.md

 About
 =====
 This is a practice project in which I try different frontend technologies.
+It's also an experiment with bytebeat.
+Rather than just produce sound from code, I'll try to add some interaction and who knows what.

 Right now we have:

   Frontend: